LINNAE-project/SFB-Annotator/doc/README.md

 If possible, any of the ex:type+identifier instances (of type Taxon, or Location) are replaced through the GUI by an existing external IRI

+### Additional enrichments

-Optional (but recommended) triples ADDITIONALLY generated per annotation type (depending on GUI fields that are filled in for the object.
+Optional (but recommended) triples ADDITIONALLY generated per annotation type, applies to both TYPE and OBSERVATION RECORD annotations (depending on GUI fields that are filled in for the object.
 With measurement or fact, there is no extra field in the GUI, as the annotation is of a whole table or paragraph):

 **Taxon.**